caro46/Tetraploid_project/Sex_linked_region.md

 Reverse primer	GCAGAGTCCTCAGCGCAAAC	Minus	20	2438	2419	61.91	60.00	6.00	0.00
 Product length	583
 ```
 Tried `min 200` `max 1000` for product length and `Forward primer from 1500` and `Reverse primer to 3000` but no better primer pairs than before (without limit of size and primers return `40` and more).
+Should probably go with the 1st one called `Primer pair 4` for now.